|

 What can I do to extend the battery life when recording a track on a long hike? |

 You can change several settings to reduce the devices's drain on its battery.
-Adjust the following settings in Apple's “Settings” App:
+Adjust the following settings:

 - Tap Wi-Fi, then Turn off Wi-Fi.